alphagov/content-store/docs/route_registration.md

     /foo/subpath (prefix) => frontend
     /foo/other/path (exact) => frontend

-### Placeholder items

-Items with a schema_name starting with "placeholder" will not have the routes registered with the router.

 ### Redirects for subpaths

 The content store can also create redirects for paths under the base_path.
 This is intended to support